Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ### Getting Started

 For this example, we're going to create a custom user interface for a simple drone patcher.
 These steps should work for both a plugin as well as a desktop app.
-The patcher will produce a drone with adjustable timbre on a single audio channel.
-It looks like this:
+The patcher will produce a drone with adjustable timbre.
+You can find it in `patches`, and it looks like this:

 ![](./img/droner.png)